 My name is Monique.
-At the age of twenty-five my husband Nathan suddenly died due to a complication with one of his chemotherapy drugs.
-I experienced a seismic shift that dropped me into a deep and dark crevasse of complicated grief for many years.
+I am a San Diego trauma-informed yoga teacher and Somatic Experiencing™ Practitioner (SEP) explaining and exploring grief in the body through a polyvagal-based, trauma-informed lens.
+In my mid-twenties my husband Nathan suddenly died due to a complication with one of his chemotherapy drugs.
+With a long history of major depression, no embodied resources, and living in a society that stigmatized grief, I dropped into a deep and dark crevasse of isolation and complicated grief for many years.

-Now, almost 16 years later, I create safe and supportive containers for people to move with and through all kinds of loss.
+Now, almost 20 years later, I create supportive containers for people to move with and through all kinds of loss with curiosity and compassion.
 Sometimes this is in person, through my yoga workshops.
 Sometimes this is virtually, through my writings and poems.

 Either way, what I can offer you in your grief is a place to land and an invitation to keep trusting your own heart.